 Frequency is the number of times that a user sees ads in your Display or Video campaign over a given time period.
 Frequency capping works differently on Display campaigns and Video campaigns.

-- When you turn on frequency capping for a campaign, you set a limit for the number of impressions that you'll allow an individual user to have per day, per week or per month.
-You also choose whether the limit applies to each ad, ad group or campaign.
+- When you set the frequency cap for a Display campaign, you manage the number of impressions you will allow an individual user to have on the campaign per day, week, month or any combination.

 - You can set a frequency cap to manage the number of impressions on the campaign, ad group or ad.

 - Third-party cookies are used by default, but if those are not available then first-party cookies are used to approximate impressions.